day8/re-frame-http-fx/README.md

 Look at the `:http-xhrio` line above.
 This library defines the "effects handler" which implements `:http-xhrio`.

 The supplied value should be an options map as defined by the simple interface `ajax-request` [see: api docs](https://github.com/JulianBirch/cljs-ajax#ajax-request).
 Except for `:on-success` and `:on-failure`.

+**N.B.**: `ajax-request` is more powerful than the `GET` and `POST` functions cljs-ajax provides, but this gives you smaller code sizes from dead code elimination.
+ **In particular, you MUST provide a `:response-format`, it is not inferred for you.**

 Don't provide:

      :api     - the effects handler explicitly uses xhrio so it will be ignored.
-     :handler - we substitute this with one that dispatches the :on-success & :on-failure
+     :handler - we substitute this with one that dispatches `:on-success` or `:on-failure` events.

 You can also pass a list or vector of these options maps where multiple HTTPs are required.